reyalpchdk/ptpip-canon-helpers/README.md

 attempted IPv4.
 However, I have not tested an IPv6-only environment

 ### ptpip-canon-desc-helper.py
-Responds HTTP GET requests with an XML file containing a suitable description By default, started automatically by `ptpip-canon-upnp-helper.py`, so you shouldn't need to run it directly.
+Responds HTTP GET requests with an XML file containing a suitable description.
+By default, started automatically by `ptpip-canon-upnp-helper.py`, so you shouldn't need to run it directly.
 When using native windows (mingw etc) python, it will be opened in a new window.